What are the Benefits of Having a Pension?

 There are a few downsides to pensions to consider, such us the fact that you won’t be able to access it until you are 55, at least without incurring costs and fees.

 There are also investment risks involved in pensions.
 Whilst you can mitigate the risks associated by seeking independent advice from a finance professional, it will never be possible to completely guarantee that the investment your pension is in will perform, and you may even lose money.
+For this reason, some people choose to complement pensions with investment management strategies that align with their risk tolerance.
 However, as a pension is a long-term investment, and even if you do experience short term losses, the long term gains may outweigh them.

 Whilst it is not obligatory to have a personal pension plan, it is important to think about how you will fund your lifestyle once you finish work.
 It is equally important to ensure that your pension arrangements will actually deliver what you need when you retire.